austriapro/ebinterface-ubl-mapping/README.md

 Author: Philip Helger

 The reason why this project is not in the [ebinterface-mappings](https://github.com/austriapro/ebinterface-mappings) project is the totally different software stack used and the requirement of this project to be published on Maven central.
-Therefore the group name is still "com.helger" as I only have rights to publish below this tree node to Maven central.
+Since v4.5.0 the Maven group ID changed to `at.austriapro` - before that, the group ID was "com.helger" because I only had rights to publish below this name to Maven central.

 # News and noteworthy

+* v4.5.0 - 2019-10-01
+    * Changed all package names to `at.austriapro`
+    * Changed the Maven group `at.austriapro`
 * v4.0.1 - 2019-09-18
     * Fixed potential NPE in county code mapping from ebInterface to UBL
 * v4.0.0 - 2019-09-13